idvorkin/idvorkin.github.io/_d/manager_question_deep_dive.md

     * Complete alignment with my PM
     * Took on tech debt around alarms (Plan to resolve post launch)
     * Deep Understanding of the system,  super low TPS

-* Frustrated
-    * Pushing my team to launch for weeks, always stressing never be blocked
+    * Pushing my team to launch for weeks, always coached team to  never be blocked

 * 2 problems